KUJP-code/KU-wiki/src/content/docs/setsumeikai/gas_sheet.md

   - created_at: the day of (union?)
   - name_child
   - name (parent's)
-  - '' (an empty string for the medical records column)
+  - '' (an empty string for the PDF generated column)
   - tel
   - email
   - body (the details I noticed in the inquiry sheet and thought might be from the text area/optional fields)